wekeo/eocanvas/docs/source/usage.rst

     >> [Process(api=<eocanvas.api.API object at 0x7facd05a97e0>, process_id='snap-function', ...]

 The available processes are predefined.
-New tools or the custom functions might be added in future.
+New tools or custom functions might be added in future.

-Processes inputs must be configured prior to submit them. **Snap** and **Data Tailor** has similar but different sets of inputs.
+Process inputs must be configured before submitting them. **SNAP** and **Data Tailor** has similar but different sets of inputs.

-Snap
+SNAP
 ----
-**Snap** processing is configured through an XML object called a `Graph`.
+**SNAP** processing is configured through an XML object called a `Graph`.
 Such graph contains nodes for the inputs.

+Please refer to `official SNAP documentation <https://step.esa.int/main/doc/online-help/>`_ for further details.

-Since Snap is being executed remotely, those inputs are defined as placeholders and then passed in through :class:`eocanvas.api.Input` objects.
+Since SNAP is being executed remotely, those inputs are defined as placeholders and then passed in through :class:`eocanvas.api.Input` objects.

 Extra configuration can be added using the :class:`eocanvas.api.Option` class.

-**EO Canvas** handles graphs on an embedded version of `Snapista <https://snap-contrib.github.io/snapista/>`_. *Snapista* requires a local Snap instance to work, to which it can submit the graph.
+**EO Canvas** handles graphs through an embedded version of `Snapista <https://snap-contrib.github.io/snapista/>`_.
+*Snapista* requires a local SNAP instance to work, to which it can submit the graph.
 The embedded version instead only allows to programmatically build or load the graph from an XML file.
-It also encode it before it gets submitted to the API.
+It also encodes it before it gets submitted to the API.

 Generally speaking, having pre-cooked graphs is a better option.
 The `demo` directory contains some examples.